 Table 2.
 Number of Compounds Analyzed in Each Category.

 * The FDEP lab used a reduced analyte list for some sampling devices.
 POCIS samples were not analyzed for 29 pesticide compounds.
-SPMD samples were not analyzed for 1 pesticide compounds. **SPMD samples were not analyzed for PPCP by the SGS lab.
+SPMD samples were not analyzed for 1 pesticide compounds. **SPMD samples were not analyzed for PPCP by the SGS AXYS lab.